Who should stain your log home?

 If you hire a local painter, be sure they have a good grasp of the job.
 Sure they have the equipment to do the work.
 But surface preparation and the amount of wall area to be cleaned and treated must be carefully considered.
 Log corners are especially tricky because the end grain of a corner will absorb a great deal more stain than the side grain of the wall logs.
 This must be allowed for in both materials and labor.
-Fortunately, with a log home, surface preparation is more about cleaning than it is about scraping.
+Fortunately, with a log home, surface preparation is more about cleaning than scraping.
 That should save time.

 Hire a Log Home Staining Company